 Here are some suggested settings for your meeting to use.
 Please note that most, if not all, of the settings below are not the Zoom default:

 In the Zoom Settings section, under the Meeting subtab:

 In the Zoom Settings section, under the Recording subtab:

 These settings can be set only by the host.
-The level of your privacy depends on the host setting things up right.
+The level of your privacy depends on the administrator and host setting things up right.
 Try to ensure that the host for your meeting has read this page.